 When it comes to determining the damages in a wrongful death case, it is often up to the jury to decide what the case is worth.
 To arrive at this determination, the jury will consider the surviving estate.
 Juries tend to be more sympathetic to plaintiffs with whom they can relate.
 Such plaintiffs are likely to get a more favorable verdict than those whom the jury perceives as exploitative.
 So, the challenge here is to present a strong case where there is no doubt in juror's minds that the plaintiff has suffered a significant loss and that the defendant has committed a wrong or an act of negligence.

 Finally, pursuing a wrongful death claim is no easy task for plaintiffs.
 It is often heartbreaking for victims' families to even think about filing a claim or lawsuit when they've just buried their loved one and are still grieving their loss.
 In addition, they may have to relive the traumatic experience of losing their loved one as they proceed with the process during depositions and testimony.
 This is a significant challenge plaintiffs face in wrongful death cases.

 For many of our clients, the main purpose of filing a wrongful death lawsuit is not money.
 It is about righting a wrong and holding a negligent party or a wrongdoer accountable for his or her actions.
 In some cases, it is an entity or a corporation that might have caused the death.
 A wrongful death lawsuit might also bring about systemic changes that might end up saving lives in the future.
 So families get the satisfaction that their loved one didn't die in vain and that their death brought about a positive change.
-Call our Huntington Beach wrongful death lawyers to get the competent and compassionate representation you deserve.
+Call wrongful death attorney Tim Ryan to get the competent and compassionate representation you deserve.